-Investigators said speed and alcohol might have been factors in the crash.
+Ohio State Highway Patrol said alcohol might have been a factor in the crash Sunday morning.